Lectionary Bible Studies and Sermons

 v21.
 So, Paul's reliability rests on the reliability of God.
 God is doing what he promised he would do in the gospel, and he is doing it through Paul and his team.
 It is God himself who verifies, confirms (better than NIV "makes" - making firm) the standing of the apostolic team in Christ, as well as those ("you") who hear their message.
 Yet, not only has God confirmed Paul and his team, he has also "anointed" them, consecrated them, set them apart for service, or better, "makes us share in his (Christ's) anointing"

 v22.
 As well as confirming the standing of Paul and his team (as well as all those who believe, "you") and consecrating them for service, God also sets "his seal of ownership on" them, i.e., God seals his servants as a person seals a document for authentication.
-And as well as this, the apostolic team (as well as "you") possesses the "deposit", the earnest, or first deposit of the Spirit, the first deposit of our eternal inheritance (although, "guaranteeing what is to come", is not in the Greek).
-So, the suggestion that Paul and his team are vacillating "yes no men" is absurd.
+And as well as this, the apostolic team (as well as "you") possess the "deposit", the earnest, or first deposit of the Spirit, the first deposit of our eternal inheritance (although, "guaranteeing what is to come", is not in the Greek).
+So, the suggestion that Paul and his team are vacillating yes no men is absurd.

 An authentic word from God